10 Essential Database Management Best Practices for 2025

 Actionable Implementation Tips

-To effectively monitor database performance and optimize queries, adopt these essential strategies:
+To monitor database performance and optimize queries, use these strategies:

 Reflection Prompt: If your application suddenly became slow, what three performance metrics would you check first, and why?